vittoriopolverino/mapreduce-naive/README.md

 <br />

 ## 🧐 About <a name = "about"></a>
-A naive implementation to better understand the **MapReduce** paradigm.

 MapReduce is a programming model for processing and generating big data sets with a parallel, distributed algorithm on a cluster.
 The "MapReduce System" is usually composed of three functions (or steps):
 - **Map**: The map function, also referred to as the map task, processes a single key/value input pair and produces a set of intermediate key/value pairs.